almeidava93/tinytorch/README.md

 ### Parameter
 A Parameter object is an extension of the tensor object used to define learnable parameters.
 These objects are updated by the optimizer.

+### Optimizers
+Optimizers are objects that inherit from the abstract class `Optimizer`.
+They encapsulate the optimization algorithms used in deep learning.
+The implemented algorithms include:
+- Gradient Descent
+- Stochastic Gradient Descent
+- Root Mean Square Propagation (RMSProp)
+- Adam